nicholasgillespie/scalable-scss-design-system/README.md

 ## Usage

-After adding the design system to your project, you can start utilizing the design tokens, mixins, and utility classes provided.
+After adding the design system to your project, you can start using the design tokens, mixins, and utility classes provided.

 ### Importing the Styles